stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

        path "managed-addons/*" {
             capabilities = ["read", "list"]
        }
-4. Multi Tenant Operator (MTO) creates required Namespaces with tenant labels e.g. `stakater.com/kind`.
+4. Multi Tenant Operator (MTO) creates required Namespaces with tenant labels e.g. `stakater.com/tenant: <TENANT_NAME>`.

 5. Admin creates a Template that contains a Service Account.
 This service account is used by Secret Store to access Vault.
 Notice the label `stakater.com/vault-access: "true"`.